Post Traumatic Stress (PTS or PTSD)

-Post-Traumatic Stress (PTS) , is a condition that may occur after experiencing or witnessing some life-threatening event such as military combat, natural disasters, terrorist incidents, serious accidents, or violent personal assaults like rape, child abuse, divorce, loss of a family member or loved one suddenly .
-Most of the people who experienced these things are able to return to normal life within some given time, but there is also a great number of people who develop a serious stress reaction that, will not go away on its own and may even get worse over time.
-Hypnotherapy with a trained professional who has experience and a mental health background can be extremely helpful in eliminating symptoms of PTS.
+Post-Traumatic Stress (PTS) , is a condition that may occur after experiencing or witnessing some life-threatening event such as military combat, natural disasters, terrorist incidents or mass shootings, serious accidents, or violent personal assaults like rape, child abuse, or home invasion or emotional assaults like divorce, or sudden loss of a family member or loved one.
+Many people who experience these traumas are able to return to a normal life after a period of healing.
+However, there are many other people who develop a serious stress reaction that will not go away on its own and may even get worse over time, affecting their daily lives and relationships.

 Many people say that they are literally haunted by the memories of traumatic experiences which disrupt their everyday activities.
 This condition affects family, friends and other loved ones.
 Living with someone who has been diagnosed with PTS can be stressful and anxiety provoking and can actually cause secondary PTS.